YoinkedYoink/xinex/README.md

 # ai-aim
-AI aimbot for probably Roblox. 🤷‍♂️
+AI aimbot for Arsenal
-This probably won't go very far, but here it is
+You have to change the chracter outlines to pink (100 RED, 0 GREEN, 100 BLUE)